KLD997/FreeTune/README.md

   python3 main.py
 ```
 ## How to make an executable
-  To make an Executable you have to use `pyinstaller` a Python libary to make executables.
+  To make an Executable you have to use `pyinstaller` a Python library to make executables.
   You can install `pyinstaller` using `pip`:
   ```bash
   pip install pyinstaller